-1. Catch the sneaky fox at the new Foxtrail scavenger hunt
+Catch the sneaky fox on the Foxtrail scavenger hunt

 During this mostly flat, two to three hours long path, you have to find hidden messages and solve different mysteries to follow a fictional fox.
 Spoiler alert: This Foxtrail may or may not involve an underwater robot, a talking bench, trees hiding secrets and even being able to go behind and turn on/off a waterfall!

 Along the trail, there is a children's playground, and dining facilities are never too far away.
 The trail is suitable for families with children from 8 years of age.

 The youngest member of our Foxtrail testing crew seemed to be very happy about taking part in this adventure!
 The lovely models are Deja from the Girlfriend Guide to Zurich and her son who tested for family friendliness.
 (And just so you know, Lenzerheide passed the test!)